nmwsharp/potpourri3d/README.md

 # path_pts is a Vx3 numpy array of points forming the path
 ```

-- `EdgeFlipGeodesicSolver(self, V, F)` construct an instance of the solver class.
+- `EdgeFlipGeodesicSolver(V, F)` construct an instance of the solver class.
   - `V` a Nx3 real numpy array of vertices
   - `F` a Mx3 integer numpy array of faces, with 0-based vertex indices (must form a manifold, oriented triangle mesh).
 - `EdgeFlipGeodesicSolver.find_geodesic_path(v_start, v_end)` compute a geodesic from `v_start` to `v_end`.
 Output is an `Nx3` numpy array of positions which define the path as a polyline along the surface.